 Several states also have laws prohibiting the possession of any CBD products despite the more lenient federal law.
 Both Carnival Cruise Lines and Disney Cruise Lines prohibit all CBD oil on their ships.
-You also aren’t allowed to have any cannabis products – CBD included – with you while visiting any national park; these public lands fall under federal jurisdiction, regardless of whether they are in a state that has legalized cannabis use (hemp-derived CBD should still be allowed.)
+You also aren’t allowed to have any cannabis products – CBD included – with you while visiting any national park; these public lands fall under federal jurisdiction, regardless of whether they are in a state that has legalised cannabis use (hemp-derived CBD should still be allowed.)

 Australia and New Zealand

 Both Australia and New Zealand are incredibly strict on drugs in general, but you may still be able to bring your CBD Down Under if you notify the authorities in advance and receive their permission.
-You’ll need to provide a doctor’s letter and a prescription for all your CBD products that explains your medical need for CBD.
+You’ll need to provide a doctor’s letter and a prescription for all your medicinal CBD products that explains your medical need for CBD.
 Don’t ever enter Australia or NZ with large quantities of CBD; bringing anything more than a reasonable supply for three months of personal use can land you in hot water.